Spydrcode/tanjia_hub/tanjia/implementation-notes.md

 ## MCP stub
 - Minimal MCP server at `mcp-server/index.ts` (node-based) exposing `fetch_public_page` and `web_search` (read-only, https-only for fetch).
 - Run locally: `node mcp-server/index.ts` (uses PORT env or 8787).
 Set `MCP_SERVER_URL=http://localhost:8787` and `MCP_ENABLED=true` to exercise tools.

+## Dashboard polish and presentation access
+- /tanjia now uses a GradientHeading hero + GradientPills, 12-col grid, Today/quick actions/operating rhythm strips, and subtle Framer Motion transitions to match the 2ndmynd visual style.
+- Presentation Mode: use the dashboard "Presentation Mode" primary CTA (or the header "Client view" control).
+It turns off Explain, enables presentation mode, and routes to `/tanjia/system-overview`; the secondary dashboard button copies the client-safe link.
+- Anchor gradients: page headers now use `PageHeader` with `anchor` for /tanjia, Leads, Follow-ups, Meetings, Scheduler, Helper, and System overview.
+Confirm by checking the gradient word in each heading.